 |Chronic Lymphocytic Leukemia (CLL)

 |Myelodysplastic syndrome or myelodysplasia (MDS);

 Benzene is a sweet smelling chemical commonly found in:

-Which Workers Are Exposed to Benzene?
+Which Workers Are Exposed to other forms of Benzene?

 Workers in the following occupations have been exposed to benzene in high enough levels to cause leukemia and other blood cancers:

 How are Workers on Barges and Ships Exposed to Benzene?

 Barge workers, tug boat captains, maintenance workers, painters, chippers, welders, tankermen, and crew members on barges and chemical carrying ships are often exposed to benzene fumes as part of their daily work.
 Exposure to the skin or inhalation of fumes from loading and off-loading benzene containing chemicals at refineries and chemical plants is common.
 In addition, inspecting or cleaning tanks can be a source of exposure.
 Barge workers in Texas and Louisiana seem to make up the largest group of leukemia cases that we have encountered, but benzene has posed a risk to workers all across the country.